Health & Benefits

 What does "disabled" mean for a child?

+The Social Security Administration requires a child to meet financial and medical criteria to qualify for SSI.
 In deciding whether your child is disabled and eligible for SSI, SSA uses the following 4 step process:

-• Step 1: Is your child working and earning at least $1,620 per month?
+• Step 1: Is your child working and earning at least $1,620 per month (as of January, 2026, this limit becomes $1,690)?
 If yes, then SSA considers your child not disabled.
 If no, go to Step 2.

 • Step 2: Does your child have a severe medical condition that causes more than minimal problems in their ability to perform basic physical or mental activities?
 If yes, go to Step 3.